Major Arcana in Tarot

 Study Tips

-Pull one Major for seven days.
-Each day, write one sentence on what it asks you to practice.
+Pull one Major and live with it for seven days.
+Each day, write one sentence about what it’s asking you to practise.
 Keep the language simple and real.
-By the end of the week you will have a clear, personal take that sticks, not a memorised phrase that fades when life gets messy.
+By the end of the week, you’ll have a clear personal understanding that sticks – not a memorised phrase that disappears when life gets messy.

 Group three Majors that feel linked.
-Write a short line that connects them in sequence.
-Example, Chariot to Strength to Hermit reads as action, integration, reflection.
-This shows how the Majors speak to each other and helps you read clusters with calm and clarity.
+Write a short line connecting them in sequence.
+For example: Chariot to Strength to Hermit reads as action, integration, reflection.
+This shows you how the Majors speak to each other and helps you read clusters with clarity instead of getting overwhelmed.

-Create a one page map of the Fool’s Journey.
+Create a one-page map of the Fool’s Journey.
 Add three bullet points under each realm.
 Keep it visible when you read.
-This keeps you grounded in the bigger arc while you interpret the Minors.
-You will spot patterns faster and land clearer next steps for real life.
+This grounds you in the bigger arc while you’re interpreting the Minors.
+You’ll spot patterns faster and land on clearer next steps for real life.

 Frequently Asked Questions